rexbutler/KingFEN/public/README.txt

                         brown (default)
                         aqua

-  white_sqr_color:    A valid hex code for the background color of a white square.
+  white_sqr_color:    A hex code for the background color of a white square.
                       * Overrides board_color_scheme
-  black_sqr_color:    A valid hex code for the background color of a white square.
+  black_sqr_color:    A hex code for the background color of a white square.
                       * Overrides board_color_scheme

+Also:
-There is an 'about' page at '[base]/about.html'.
+* There is an about/test page at '[base]/about.html'.

-* In addition, there is a HTML mockup of a FEN editor javascript app at '[base]/edit.html'
+* There is a HTML mockup of a FEN editor application at '[base]/edit.html'